petelove666/Responsive-Tabs/README.md

 1.6 Converted CSS to use BEM syntax and made minor css improvements
 1.7 Moved some CSS out of media queries and fixed JS issue to give (non-responsive) support for IE7 and IE8
 1.8 Fixed some issues flagged by JSHint and tweaked accordion interaction
 1.9 Made it a self executing function and made css filename more explicit
+1.10 Fixed potential scrolling issue in accordion view when more than one set of tabs on page, and other efficiency tweaks

 Key features
 ============